pereznetworks/A-Course-Rating-API/README.md

   - after importing mongoose ...

-  - methods basically do the call the mongoose method
+  - methods basically do what the the mongoose method does

+    - Only wrapped in new Promise

     - takes at least 2 parameters:

-      - documentFromModel (compiled from a model)
+      - documentFromModel (document compiled from a model)

       - searchQueryObject, a.k.a ... {propertyName: 'string or value', }